 Taking a little study break to reflect, both on what you are learning and on what’s going on in your life, is essential to your wellbeing.
-It’ll help improve your attention span.
-You’ll probably sleep better too.
+It’ll help improve your attention span and you’ll probably sleep better too.

 2.6.
 Use Brainscape to improve concentration and focus

-Brainscape is entirely online, and accessible by mobile or laptop from anywhere in the world with internet access or mobile coverage.
+Brainscape is entirely online, and accessible by any device, from anywhere in the world with internet access or mobile coverage (and you can even use it offline if you already downloaded the content you want to study while you were "online").
 This reduces the logistical barriers to studying.
-You can literally work towards that ‘A’ whether it’s from a bus seat or the, well, porcelain throne.
+You can literally work towards that ‘A’ whether it’s from a bus seat or, well, the porcelain throne.

-Additionally, the platform delivers study sessions in manageable “bites” of 10 to 14 flashcards.
-So you can squeeze in a short 5- to 10-minute study session wherever you are.
-Alternatively, you can keep studying until you feel the need to take a break.
+Additionally, Brainscape's smart platform delivers study sessions that are as short as 5 to 10 flashcards, so you can squeeze in a short 5- to 10-minutes anytime, anywhere.
+Or, you can keep studying until you feel the need to take a break.

-It’s almost like all the decades of cognitive science research we’ve read to produce articles like these are also naturally integrated into the platform we built.
+It’s almost like all the decades of cognitive science research we’ve read to write articles like these are also naturally integrated into the platform we built.
 Crazy, right?

 3. Becoming a more focused person

-But you’ve done the work now to help yourself.
-After reading all this, (good job by the way!) you should have a comprehensively stocked mental toolkit at your disposal.
+But after reading all this, (good job by the way!) you should have a comprehensively stocked mental toolkit at your disposal.
 Now you know how to improve concentration, how to focus, and how to actually remember what you learn.

 Use these study hacks because they work.
 You just need to figure out which ones work best for you.